 10 Iconic Christmas Activities in London with Kids

-There’s never a bad time to visit London, but the festive season around the holidays are especially magical.
+There’s never a bad time to visit London, but the festive season around the holidays feels especially magical.
 The city comes alive with millions of Christmas lights and elaborate displays appear in the shop windows; pedestrians sip steaming mulled wine and hot chocolate as they wander past towering trees and through the stalls of Christmas markets.
-It’s like stepping into a historic novel, as even Christmas carolling is still popular, and it never fails to enchant kids.
+It’s like stepping into a historic novel, as even Christmas caroling is still popular, and it never fails to enchant kids.
 Here are 10 classic Christmas activities in London with kids to make your next holiday vacation extra joyous.

 10 Favorite Family-Friendly Things to Do in London During the Holidays